From Dark Corner to DOT-COM:

 against OLV over the Internet.
 The technology is new and has not developed the

 reliability of service as the paper and pencil we had in Dark Corner.
-As
+As anyone

-e-commerce websites, and "denial of service" attacks can tell you,
+websites, and "denial of service" attacks can tell you, it is a rough

-it is a rough and tumble world on the Net.
-That is the world in which OLV will
+and tumble world on the Net.
+That is the world in which OLV will occur.

 Foremost in the election community's mind is the

 potential for voting security breaches.
-The Internet is the wild west and
+The Internet is the wild west and there

-there are a lot of bad guys out there.
+are a lot of bad guys out there.
 They are proud of being bad.

 The Internet is the wild west and there are a lot of bad guys out there.